komapper/komapper.github.io/content/en/docs/Quickstart/_index.md

 Write your Gradle build scripts using Kotlin DSL.

-Komapper uses [google/ksp](https://github.com/google/ksp) to generate source code at compile-time.
+Komapper uses [Kotlin Symbol Processing (KSP)](https://github.com/google/ksp) to generate source code at compile-time.
-For more details about google/ksp settings, see https://github.com/google/ksp/blob/master/docs/quickstart.md.
+For more details about KSP settings, see https://github.com/google/ksp/blob/master/docs/quickstart.md.

-Include the following code in your settings.gradle.kts:
+First, include the following code in your settings.gradle.kts:

 ```kotlin
 pluginManagement {